bbaker5150/Uncertalytics/README.md

-Of course.
-I've updated the `README.md` to only include instructions for `npm`.

 # Uncertainty Analysis Application

 This is a standalone React application designed for uncertainty analysis, risk analysis, and specification comparison.
 It provides a professional and intuitive interface for metrology and engineering professionals.